What are birth defects?

 How do environmental factors like infection and drugs affect birth defects?

-Environmental factors can increase the risk of miscarriage, birth defects, or they might have no effect on your baby at all, depending on at what point during the pregnancy the exposure occurs.
+Environmental factors can increase the risk of miscarriage, birth defects, or they might have no effect on the fetus at all, depending on at what point during the pregnancy the exposure occurs.

-Your developing baby goes through two major stages of development after conception.
+The developing fetus goes through two major stages of development after conception.
 The first, or embryo stage, occurs during the first 10 weeks after conception.
 Most of the major body systems and organs form during this time.
 The second, or fetal stage, is the remainder of the pregnancy.
 This fetal period is a time of growth of the organs and of the fetus in general.
-Your developing baby is most vulnerable to injury during the embryo stage when organs are developing.
+Your developing fetus is most vulnerable to injury during the embryo stage when organs are developing.
 Indeed, infections and drugs can cause the greatest damage when exposure occurs two to 10 weeks after conception.

 Some medicines and recreational drugs can cause birth defects, which are most severe when used during the first three months of pregnancy.
 Thalidomide, an anti-nausea medicine prescribed during the 1960s, caused birth defects called phocomelia (absence of most of the arm with the hands extending flipper-like from the shoulders).